All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

-Creative therapies such as art, music and drama are very beneficial in enabling clients to express their feelings surrounding shame and denial, which are common challenges for anyone who has become addicted.
+Creative therapies such as art therapy, music therapy and drama therapy are very beneficial in enabling clients to express their feelings surrounding shame and denial, which are common challenges for anyone who has become addicted.

 These therapies can do this because they offer a different avenue to process thoughts and feelings than talking therapies like CBT and psychotherapy do.

 Creative activities tend to activate the right side of the brain and offer a different means for people to express their emotions and the negative experiences they have endured.